 - Slowly mix the gelatin powder into the juice.
 Then add the honey and salt.

-- Turn on low heat and gently whisk for 2-3 minutes until gelatin has dissolved.
+- Turn on low heat and gently whisk for 2 to 3 minutes until the gelatin has dissolved.

-- Remove from heat and add your melatonin.
+- Remove from the heat and add your melatonin.

-- Pour into silicon molds and place in the refrigerator for 2 hours to harden.
+- Spoon the mixture into silicone molds and place in the refrigerator for 2 hours to harden.